Understanding Heroin Addiction

 As with any other drug, the causes of heroin addiction are varied.
 Some people try it out of curiosity, wondering what the effects will be.
 Once they experience that euphoria and pain relief, they want to feel it again.
 Soon their brain begins to change and addiction can develop.
 Other people transition from using prescription pain relievers to heroin because it is cheaper and easier to obtain.
 When they have trouble getting their prescription refilled, they turn to other options.
 Heroin can also provide more powerful results than prescription opioids.

 There is not just one cause of heroin addiction – there are many contributing factors.
-It comes as the result of genetics, environment, and social factors.
-Some people are at a higher risk of developing an addiction than others, of which affects millions of people each year.
+It comes as a result of genetics, environment, and social factors.
+Some people are at a higher risk of developing an addiction than others, which affects millions of people each year.

 What Comes First, Drug Addiction or Mental Illness?